blue67chillout/Microwatt-Based-Hardware-Debugger-SoC/README.md

 ### 2. Booting from SPI Flash

-ASIC systems cannot rely on FPGA-internal memories, so the SoC must boot from external SPI flash.
+ASIC systems cannot rely on internal memories for boot, so the SoC must boot from external SPI flash.

 A testbench was created where a SPI flash model is instantiated externally and connected to the SoC.
 This flash model sends SPI signals containing the `.hex` firmware file to the SoC during boot.